The Effects of Heat on Architectural Woodwork

-With proper design, care and storage the effects of temperature and humidity can be avoided, or at least lessened.
+The effects of heat on architectural woodwork are largely a result of the relative humidity levels.
+With proper design, care and storage, the effects of temperature and humidity can be avoided, or at least lessened.
 Adhering to the AWI’s section 200 will guide and support you in the care and storage of your architectural woodwork.

 Temperature alone doesn’t affect wood greatly – but relative humidity does.
 All wood products contain some moisture and exchange this moisture with water vapor in the atmosphere according to the relative humidity.
 If humidity is high, wood absorbs more moisture and swells.
 If it’s low, wood releases moisture and shrinks.

 These problems can be the result of faulty design and unsuitable or uncontrolled amounts of humidity during storage, installation, or use.
-Indeed, if controls aren’t in place for sustaining a constant, suitable relative humidity in a building, the woodwork will ultimately fail.
+Indeed, if controls aren’t in place for sustaining a constant, suitable relative humidity in a building, the woodwork could possibly fail.

 How to Avoid the Negative Effects of Heat & Humidity on Architectural Woodwork